XZSCOAX57/COMP8715-EnergyStorageRight/README.md

 Through our development on this project, we use Google drive for documentation purposes and data storage.
 Trello for task management and assignment.
 The links can be found in [Link to our other resources](#Link-to-our-other-resources).

-## Vision
-Our client, the team of Energy Storage Rights, wishes to develop a website application that can find the best location to get the richest energy source in order to maximize the profit margin.
-The target users include small enterprises, organizations, individuals.
-In summary, an applicable and portable website application which can evaluate and utilize the renewable energy for potential users is our client’s desired outcome at the end of the project.

 ## Main features